petrolpost/pydictobject/README.md

 This aims to add some additional features to those projects by creating a python dictionary that is accessible (like an object) through attributes and allows default value and warnings

-dictobject adds to the python dict by:
+pydictobject adds to the python dict by:
 - Allowing access through the dict.key notation
 - Setting new items with dict.key = value notation
 - Allowing a default value to be set, which is returned if the key is not in the dictionary